FerretDB/FerretDB/adr/query_pushdown.md

 ## Testing

 * Unit-tests for fetch function, that it returns not all the collection documents but a single document when `{_id: <value>}` is queried.
-* Integrational tests for insert function that after the insert all expected records in database.
+* Integrational tests for insert function after inserting all expected records in the database.

 ## Cases